“Amanda and Claire have an encyclopaedic knowledge of where and how to have fun”

 Iznajar means “Happy Castle” – and Iznajar certainly lives up to her name.
 A craggy teetering thriving market town atop a huge rock that juts out into Andalucia’s largest lake – the Embalse de Iznajar – is a fantastic day or half day of exploration.

-Click on this link to see a video of Iznájar Spain, our beautiful Andaluz mountain town….
+Click on this link to watch a video of Iznájar Spain, our beautiful Andaluz mountain town, with very dramatic music added! ….

 Our Magical Village of Iznájar 3km away

-Just a short drive away, you can park at the bottom of the hill and work your muscles with a hike to the top, or you can park in one fo the narrow lanes or small carparks that are available throughout the village.
-Be warned, ALL mountain villagers are used to driving with an inch or so on either side of their wing mirrors – so you will need to be happy to do that too!
+Just a short drive away, you can park at the bottom of the hill and work your muscles with a hike to the top, or you can park in one of the narrow lanes or small carparks that are available throughout the village.
+Be warned, ALL mountain villagers are used to driving through narrow streets with only an inch or so either side of your wing mirrors – so you will need to be happy to do that too!
 Either that or leave the car and enjoy the scenery on foot.

-The newly refurbished and opened castle and church at the top of Iznajar is a must, as is a coffee and cake in the flower cafe with balcony that overlooks the lake.
+The newly refurbished and opened castle and church at the top of Iznajar is a must, as is a coffee and cake in the flower Cafe de Las Comedias with outside balcony that overlooks the lake.

 The Via Verde runs throughout Córdoba and Andalucia – it was the original Olive Trail train route and makes for wonderful walks, riding routes or cycle trails – have a look at some of our maps and Walking Guide Books – or just head off out and discover as you go.